Integrating Nftables rules into Syzkaller

 … and all the other expressions.

-Now let’s make sure that the build process is working before making any changes, we will be first generating the const files for each subsystem, then update the generated code and finally build the syzkaller binaries like so:
+Now let’s make sure that the build process is working before making any changes, we will first be generating the const files for each subsystem, then updating the generated code and finally building the syzkaller binaries like so:

 Notice how we target the source-only path in the extraction step.
 Since we’re trying to extract constant data from all subsystems and archs, if the kernel source isn’t aligned with the description files (some consts have been removed), we might have to do some manual work and delete the offending consts from the descriptions.